Pradumnasaraf/DevOps/docs/terraform/introduction.md

 What we did is first we created an IAM user, then we created an IAM policy with full access to all the resources, and then we attached the policy to the IAM user.
 We use heredoc syntax to define the policy (`<<EOF`).
 It's not mandatory to use `EOF`, we can use any string.
 We can use `terraform plan` to see the changes and `terraform apply` to apply the changes.

+In `aws_iam_user` resource, we are using the `name` argument to specify the name of the IAM user and the `tags` argument to add tags to the user.
+We use the `aws_iam_policy` resource to create an IAM policy.
+We are using the `name` argument to specify the name of the policy and the `policy` argument to specify the policy document.
+Then we used the `aws_iam_user_policy_attachment` resource to attach the policy to the user.
+We are using the `user` argument to reference the IAM user and the `policy_arn` argument to reference the ARN of the policy.

 ![terraform apply](https://github.com/user-attachments/assets/3f661e06-dc17-4bc6-a829-810cb4fd9ca5)

 Another way to create an IAM policy is to create a JSON file and use the `file()` function to read the file.